Dialectal Coverage And Generalization in Arabic Speech Recognition: Methodology

-The dataset details used for fine-tuning are shown in table~\ref{tab:dataset_summary_combined_finetuning}.
+The datasets we use for dialectal fine-tuning are shown in Table~\ref{tab:dataset_summary_combined_finetuning}.
+We collected as many open-source data as needed to maximize coverage of dialects.
 Note that, for MGB5 and MGB3, as the data is based on YouTube videos, many of the originally referenced videos are no longer available, so at the time of our experiments, only 2.5 hours of training were available for MGB3 and 2 hours for MGB5.
 Furthermore, multi dialectal datasets, such as MASC~\cite{e1qb-jv46-21}, have unbalanced representation of dialects.
 The high-resource dialects in our collection include SAU, SYR, EGY, and MSA; each has at least 200 hours of transcribed ASR data.
 UAE, MOR, JOR, LEB, IRA, and TUN have a medium amount of fine-tuning data between 10 and 50 hours.
 KUW and PAL are low-resource dialects with less than 10 hours of transcribed data in total.
 Finally, we left ALG, YEM, and SUD from the MASC dataset for zero-shot testing.

-Figure \ref{fig:dialect_distribution_stata} illustrates the distribution of dialectal data in pre-training and fine-tuning stages for a direct comparison.
+Figure \ref{fig:dialect_distribution_stata} illustrates the distribution of dialectal data we use for pre-training and fine-tuning our dialectal model.
 We exclude MSA from the figure as it has disproportionally more data than all dialects.